AlexBleriot/project2Final_Tweeter_search_engine_alex_caroline/README.md

 The following sections provide necessary information about the description of the application  to be created.

-For any further detail, please contact the instructor: **Khodor Hammoud**

 # User Stories
 * The application is a Twitter search application, where the user inputs a search string, and the application returns the top 20 tweets which are similar to the search string.
 * The text language used must be English